wxjdsr/RacTools/README.md

 This is a toggle between software that needs Hyper-V (Docker) or not (BlueStacks, WSL) on Windows.

 ## Steam afk
-A shell script to afk steam games
+A shell script to afk steam games with these steps:
-Steps:
 1. Install the idle master
 2. Create a file named id.txt and put all the app ids in it
 3. Put this script in the same folder as steam-idle.exe